 Additionally, these types of nail injuries are very, very painful, sometimes even more painful than if the dog had actually broken his toe.
 So this all needs to be remedied.

 If there is bleeding due a broken toenail, or infection from a break that was not discovered right away, the dog should go to the vet to have this taken care of.

-Any broken nails will be repaired if possible, by clipping away the broken part, stopping the bleeding, then applying a protective bandage that will need to stay dry and in place for a few days.
+Any broken nails will be repaired, if possible, by clipping away the broken part, stopping the bleeding, then applying a protective bandage.
+The bandage will need to stay dry and in place for a few days.

-A broken nail that is hanging off will typically be plucked the rest of the way off (under sedation if necessary), at which point any exposed nail pulp will be covered in a protective bandage.
+A broken nail that is hanging off will typically be plucked the rest of the way off (under sedation if necessary).
+At that point any exposed nail pulp will be covered in a protective bandage.

-In the case of having to remove the nail, bandages need to stay on for at least a week or two, sometimes longer, in order to give the sensitive quick a chance to toughen up a little bit so the dog can walk without pain.
-In these cases, keeping bandages clean and dry is critical since a wet bandage will likely cause an infection and prevent the nail bed from healing.
+If your veterinarian decides that the nail needs to be removed, bandages should stay on for at least a week or two, sometimes longer.
+This will allow the sensitive quick a chance to toughen up a little so that the dog can walk without pain.
+In these cases, keeping bandages clean and dry is critical since a wet bandage can cause an infection and prevent the nail bed from healing.

-Toenails that end up being removed because they are broken, or have been partially pulled off sometimes grow back if there is no permanent damage to the nail bed, though sometimes they do not.
-This is nothing to worry about, though; a dog will be perfectly fine even if he is missing a toenail.
+Toenails that end up being removed because they are broken, or have been partially pulled off, sometimes grow back if there is no permanent damage to the nail bed.
+On the odd occasion they might not.
+This is nothing to worry about, though; a dog can be perfectly fine even if he is missing a toenail.

-Pain medication is usually prescribed for a few days and sometimes, depending on the severity of the damage, oral antibiotics may be prescribed by your vet to prevent any infection from starting.
+Pain medication is usually prescribed for a few days and sometimes, depending on the severity of the damage, oral antibiotics may be prescribed to prevent infection from starting.

 Preventing Dog Nail Bleeding